Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 25

 * You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the Oasis today (so that you can have 3 crops of [Starfruit](https://stardewvalleywiki.com/Starfruit)).
-  * Deluxe-Speed is only sold on Thursdays and you need it by Summer 1.
+  * Deluxe Speed-Gro is only sold on Thursdays and you need it by Summer 1.
+* You should be aiming to buy around 540 Deluxe Speed-Gro (for a batch of 540 Starfruit).
+Plan to buy the next batch Speed-Gro batch on Summer 4.

 <br />